Preparing Surfaces For Microcement

 Because it is the sealers that make microcement waterproof, any holes or cuts will need protecting from moisture penetration by either putting silicone into screw holes or by surrounding fixtures & fitting entirely with silicone.
 Care must also be taken not to scratch the sealers whilst installing fixtures & fittings.

-Despite its lack of thickness, one of this material’s most significant properties is its high resistance and hardness; Microdeck and Microstone can even be used in areas of high traffic.
+Despite its lack of thickness, one of this material’s most significant properties is its high resistance and hardness; some of the products can even be used in areas of high traffic.

-Several factors influence the resistance and hardness of microcement, such as the support on which it is applied, the type of microcement chosen, as well as the sealant used on the finished microcement.
+Several factors influence the resistance and hardness of microcement, such as the support on which it is applied, the type of microcement chosen, as well as the sealer used.

 We can differentiate between two types of resistance: